elivz/craft-starter/README.md

 ### Installing & Managing Dependencies

-We use [NPM](https://docs.npmjs.com/cli/npm) for front-end dependency management, which you can access like this:
+We use [Yarn](https://yarnpkg.com) for front-end dependency management, which you can access like this:

-    ./run npm install -D flickity
+    ./run yarn add flickity
-    ./run npm remove flickity
+    ./run yarn remove flickity

-If you make manual changes to `package.json` (or, optionally, `composer.json`), you will need to run `./run update`.
+If you make manual changes to `package.json` (or `composer.json`), you will need to run `./run update`.

 ### Start Developing!